frictionlessdata/datapackage/specs/patterns.md

 ```

 ### Specification
-Data Package Catalog builds directly on the Data Package specification.
+The Data Package Catalog builds directly on the Data Package specification.
 Thus a Data Package Catalog `MUST` be a Data Package and conform to the [Data Package specification][dp].

 The Data Package Catalog has the following requirements over and above those imposed by Data Package:
 * There `MUST` be a `profile` property with the value `data-package-catalog`, or a `profile` that extends it